Perl/PPCs/rfcs/rfc00XX.md

 }
 ```

-The above can be written as this:
+The above behaves similarly to:

 ```perl
 package My::Module {